brug-be/jobboard/20190612_apptweak_fullstack.md

-# Full-stack Rails/React Web Developer
+# Full-stack Ruby/React Web Developer

 ## The Company

-AppTweak is a pioneer ASO platform driven by Data Science which empowers app developers and marketers to improve their app store visibility.
+[AppTweak](https://www.apptweak.com) is a pioneer ASO platform driven by Data Science which empowers app developers and marketers to improve their app store visibility.
 Launched in 2014, AppTweak is the easiest and most effective tool to grow app businesses of all sizes.

 App Store Optimization is an overwhelming process.
 Our mission is to provide our clients with a reliable dashboard offering all the data they need to optimize their app keywords, increase their organic downloads and measure their app performance.